michaelpatrickpurcell/castle-of-magic/README.md

 Three pieces of regalia - the amulet, the crown, and the scepter - were originally used to control the Monster.
 Each piece of regalia was interred within one of the twenty-seven shrines when the Monster was imprisoned.
 Now, the regalia are treasures that the wizards can claim to further their personal ambitions.

+To claim a piece of regalia, one of your pawns must be on that regalia's shrine card when the ritual spell is cast.
+You can claim a piece of regalia regardless of whether its shrine card is face up or face down.

 When the ritual spell is cast, any character who has claimed a piece of regalia may draw the attention of the Monster.
 In some cases, the character who claimed a certain piece of regalia will be able to dominate the Monster.